rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 > typeof $.fn.chosen
 "undefined"
 ```
-WTF?
+Not expected!
 Clearly, there are some side effects from importing these packages in Webpack.
 Turns out, there were a couple issues here converging at once.

 At this point, it would help to visualize what's happening in our Webpack bundles.
 We can do this in development with [`webpack-bundler-analyzer`](https://github.com/robertknight/webpack-bundle-size-analyzer).
 Adding this plugin to our Webpack config produces a separate local webserver that graphs the packages used in each bundle.